-In this paper we introduced a novel adaptive cloth simulation method.
+In this article we introduced a novel adaptive cloth simulation method.
 The simulation mesh is refined by a $\sqrt{3}$ -subdivision scheme.
 We extended the original scheme in order to be able to coarsen the mesh in areas where less detail is required.
-Our simulation model is based on continuum mechanics and we use a FEM with triangular elements to solve the equations of motion.
+Our simulation model is based on continuum mechanics and we use a corotational linear FEM with triangular elements to solve the equations of motion.
 In contrast to a mass-spring system such a model has the advantage that the simulation converges to the correct solution when the mesh is refined.
-Using our adaptive model results in a significant speedup of the simulation.
+We perform the time integration with the implicit Euler method to get a stable simulation.
+Hence, we have to solve an linear system in each step.
+The problem with an adaptive model is that the matrix structure changes after each refinement or coarsening step.
+Therefore, we developed an efficient method to update the sparse matrix structure on the fly.
+In conclusion, using our adaptive model results in a significant speedup of the simulation.
 Furthermore, the adaption causes only a small overhead in computation time.
+We demonstrated this in different experiments including a complex garment simulation.